 Robert Asby & Associates was the first audiology practice in NEPA to fit advanced-technology hearing aids in a comprehensive audiology and medical setting.
 Other firsts include the addition of newborn hearing testing and the establishment of a center for auditory evoked response testing at the Wilkes-Barre General Hospital.
 During those growth years, Asby participated on regional, state, and national audiology committees and taught part-time at two universities.

 James Zeigler, audiologist, joined the practice in 1987, and the group became the first audiology practice to fit computer-programmable hearing aids in NEPA.
 Dr. Zeigler was a member of the first class to graduate from Bloomsburg University’s audiology doctoral program in May of 2006.
 Dr. Zeigler participates on numerous regional and state committees.
-He also teaches part-time at Misericordia University and provides clinical supervision for doctoral students in the Bloomsburg audiology program.
+He also teaches part-time at Misericordia University and provides clinical supervision for doctoral students in the Bloomsburg University audiology program.
 Judith Johnston, audiologist, joined the practice in 1997, providing diagnostic audiology and hearing aid services to patients of all ages.
 In 2009, Dr. Johnston received her doctorate in audiology from Salus University, George S. Osborne College of Audiology.
-In 2011, Jill Knecht, audiologist, also joined the practice and provides diagnostic audiology and hearing aid services to patients of all ages.
-Dr. Knecht earned her doctorate in audiology from Bloomsburg University.
+In 2022, Dr. Jamie Daigle joined the practice and provides diagnostic audiology and hearing aid services to patients of all ages.
+Dr. Daigle earned her doctorate in audiology from Bloomsburg University.